Shipsurance | FAQs

-If the label with insurance was included on a USPS SCAN form, the label cannot be canceled in ShippingEasy.
+If the label with insurance was included on a USPS SCAN form, the label could not be canceled in ShippingEasy.
 Please email firstname.lastname@example.org to refund the insurance purchase.

 Many carrier services include limited insurance coverage.
 If you add additional insurance coverage through Shipsurance, ShippingEasy will automatically calculate the correct amount of insurance for you and show the estimated coverage fee on the READY TO SHIP page.

-Insurance costs are calculated by units of $100.
-For example, adding $100 for the insured value to a USPS shipment will cost $0.77.
-This unit rate, which varies by carrier, will be multiplied by the total number of insurance units that are purchased.
-Learn more about insurance coverage limits by carrier.
+Units of $100 calculate insurance costs.
+For example, adding $100 for the insured value to a USPS shipment will cost $0.99.
+This unit rate, which varies by carrier, will be multiplied by the total number of purchased insurance units.
+Learn more about insurance coverage limits by the carrier.

 Filing Insurance Claims

-The advantage to insuring for the full value of your shipment is that you will not need to file insurance claims with two different providers.
+The advantage of insuring your shipment's full value is that you will not need to file insurance claims with two different providers.

 If anything happens to your package, you will only need to file a claim with Shipsurance.
 This ensures that you will be reimbursed as quickly as possible.
 Learn more about filing a claim with Shipsurance.